ratson/react-falcor/README.md

 import { Model } from 'falcor'
 import HttpDataSource from 'falcor-http-datasource'

-import { Provider, connect } from 'react-falcor' import React from 'react' import ReactDOM from 'react-dom'
+import { Provider, getValue } from 'react-falcor' import React from 'react' import ReactDOM from 'react-dom'